ipfs/ipfs-docs/docs/reference/cli.md

       This profile may only be applied when first initializing the node.

-    'lowpower':
-      Reduces daemon overhead on the system.
-May affect node functionality - performance of content discovery and data fetching may be degraded.

-    'local-discovery':
-      Sets default values to fields affected by the server profile, enables discovery in local networks.
     'flatfs':
       Configures the node to use the flatfs datastore.